ricardojoserf/ntds-analyzer/README.md

 # ntds-analyzer

-A tool to analyze hashes in Ntds.dit files once the NTLM and LM hashes have been cracked.
+A script to analyze hashes in Ntds.dit files once the NTLM and LM hashes have been cracked.
+Compared to other similar tools, it offers improvements such as calculating the plaintext password when the LM hash has been cracked but not the NTLM (as I explained [in this blog](https://github.com/ricardojoserf/LM_original_password_cracker)).

+It also offers information such as:

-- Top most common NTLM and LM hashes
+- Top most common NTLM and LM hashes.

-- List of accounts using the same username and password
+- List of compromised accounts using the same username and password.

-- Calculate the plaintext password when the LM hash has been cracked but not the NTLM (explained [here](https://github.com/ricardojoserf/LM_original_password_cracker))
+- List of compromised accounts with the string "admin" in the username or password.

-- List of credentials in *user:password* format
+- Save the list of cracked credentials in *user:password* format in text files.

+- Save the list of cracked NTLM and/or LM hashes in *hash:password* format in text files.

 ### Usage

 ```
-python3 analyzer.py -f NTDS.DIT [-n NTLM_CRACKED_HASHES] [-l LM_CRACKED_HASHES]
+python3 analyzer.py -f NTDS.DIT [-n NTLM_CRACKED_HASHES] [-l LM_CRACKED_HASHES] [-m TOP_MOST_COMMON_PASSWORDS] [-d DEBUG]
 ```

+You can use a file with NTLM cracked hashes in *hash:password* (*-n* parameter), a file with LM cracked hashes in *hash:password* (*-l* parameter) or both.
+You can set how many most common hashes you want to calculate (*-m* parameter) and if you want to print the hashes in the screen (*-d* parameter).

 ### Example

 ```
-python3 analyzer.py -f test_files/ntds.dit -n test_files/ntlm_cracked.txt -l test_files/lm_cracked.txt
+python3 analyzer.py -f test_files/ntds.dit -n test_files/ntlm_cracked.txt -l test_files/lm_cracked.txt -m 5 -d True
 ```

 We start with 4 NTLM and 8 LM cracked hashes and the Ntds.dit file: